libSDL2pp/libSDL2pp/README.md

   * Library initialization/deinitialization
   * TTF_Font (all functions covered)

-each with subset of methods corresponding to SDL functions working with sepcific type of object and in some cases additional convenience methods.
+each with a subset of methods corresponding to SDL functions working with sepcific types of objects and in some cases additional convenience methods.
 These classes support:

 - RAII-style initialization and destruction
-- Total error checking: exception is thrown if any SDL function fails.
+- Total error checking: exceptions are thrown if any SDL function fails.
-  Exception itself allows to retrieve SDL error string
+  Exception itself allows retrieval of SDL error string
 - C++11 move semantics support, which allow you to store SDL objects in containers and pass/return them by value with no overhead